tasbiha11/Parkinson-Detection/README.md

 # Parkinson Detection

 This repository contains a machine learning project aimed at detecting Parkinson's Disease using classification models.
-The project uses a dataset from [Kaggle]
+The project uses a dataset from kaggle
 ## Introduction
 Parkinson's Disease is a neurological disorder that impacts movement.
 Early detection is key to managing symptoms.
 This project leverages biomedical voice measurements to predict whether a patient has Parkinson's Disease.